Every animal slaughtered in the UK must be unconscious throughout the killing process. They must by law remain like this until death.

 - Participate in the offical Scotland for Animals campaign petition!

-- Do not buy Halal or Kosher meat or animal products.
-They are usually found in many takeaways and sandwich bars such as Subway, Baguette Express, Pizza Express, independent and chain curry houses, kebab shops, Tesco, Asda, KFC, etc. They and others all now stock a wide selection.
+- Do not buy Halal or Kosher meat or animal products until full stunning is guaranteed.
+They are usually found in many takeaways and sandwich bars such as Subway, Baguette Express, independent and chain curry houses, kebab shops, Tesco, Asda, etc. They and others all now stock a wide selection.

-- Write to theEquality and human Rights Commission and demand that they protect the rights of those who don't want to participate in or fund halal or kosher slaughter.
+- Write to theEquality and human Rights Commission and demand that they protect the rights of those who don't want to participate in or fund unstunned slaughter.

 - Write to your MP/ MSPs here.